 - Recognized citizen-scholars in their high school community

 - Willing to mentor younger students to achieve academic excellence and to pursue a college education

 *Applicant's parent(s) or guardian may not have graduated from a two-year or four-year college or university.
 Siblings' attendance or graduation from a college program is permitted.

 Questions may be directed to Sally Vaughan, Director of Community Service at (585) 385-8196.

 Higher education is attainable for everyone.

 Encourage, challenge, and promote higher education in the Rochester community by being role models, mentors, educators, and striving to develop leadership in self and others.

-- To develop activities for students outside of classes
+- Develop activities for students outside of classes

-- To reach out to students on a one-to-one basis in elementary, middle and high schools
+- Reach out to students on a one-to-one basis in elementary, middle, and high schools

-- To promote relationships that create a foundation for the student's future
+- Promote relationships that create a foundation for the student's future

 First Generation Scholar Spotlight